These FAQs contain information like: how to continue to work digitally and safely, varying your current funding obligations and volunteering issues.

 - As a partial Skype participant – if you have a skype account that is linked to an email address that is part of the MS suite eg Hotmail - you will get audio and video.
 You may be able to see but not share documents.

-As part of their COVID-19 hub, SCVO have this page on how third sector organisations can use digital opportunities to overcome the current hurdles.
+FOR GROUPS: SCVO have posted information online on how third sector organisations can use digital opportunities to work within the current social distancing guidelines.

 We’re inundated with offers of help.